apache/druid/docs/operations/api-reference.md

 Returns a list of all segments for each datasource with the full segment metadata and an extra field `overshadowed`.

-* `/druid/coordinator/v1/metadata/segments?includeOvershadowedStatus&datasources={dataSourceName}`
+* `/druid/coordinator/v1/metadata/segments?includeOvershadowedStatus&datasources={dataSourceName1}&datasources={dataSourceName2}`

-Returns a list of all segments for a specific datasource with the full segment metadata and an extra field `overshadowed`.
+Returns a list of all segments for one or more specific datasources with the full segment metadata and an extra field `overshadowed`.

 * `/druid/coordinator/v1/metadata/datasources`